dmccreary/personal-finance/docs/glossary.md

 ## A

+#### 401(k) Plan

+An employer-sponsored retirement savings plan that allows employees to contribute a portion of their pre-tax salary, often with matching contributions from employers.

+**Example:** In this class, we'll analyze how contributing to a 401(k) plan with a 5% employer match can potentially double your retirement savings compared to saving the same amount in a standard savings account.

 #### 401(k) Plans

 An employer-sponsored retirement savings plan that allows employees to contribute a portion of their pre-tax salary, often with matching contributions from employers.

 **Example:** In this class, we'll analyze how contributing to a 401(k) plan with a 5% employer match can potentially double your retirement savings compared to saving the same amount in a standard savings account.

+#### Account Features Comparison

+The systematic evaluation of banking products to identify differences in fees, interest rates, accessibility, and services.

+**Example:** In this class, you'll learn how to create comparison matrices for checking and savings accounts to select the best options for your needs.

+#### Account Fees

+Charges imposed by financial institutions for maintaining accounts or performing specific transactions.

+**Example:** This course teaches you how to identify and minimize account fees that can silently reduce your savings over time.

+#### Account Reconciliation

+The process of comparing bank statements with personal records to ensure accuracy and identify discrepancies or unauthorized transactions.

+**Example:** You'll practice account reconciliation techniques in this class to catch errors, fraud, and forgotten subscriptions before they impact your finances.

+#### ACH Transfers

+Automated Clearing House transfers; electronic bank-to-bank money movements that process in batches, typically taking 1-3 business days.

+**Example:** This course explains how ACH transfers offer a secure, low-cost method for paying bills and moving money between your accounts at different banks.

+#### Adjustable-Rate Mortgage

+A home loan with an interest rate that can change periodically based on market conditions, typically starting with a lower rate than fixed mortgages.

+**Example:** In this class, you'll analyze adjustable-rate mortgages to understand the trade-offs between lower initial payments and future rate uncertainty.

+#### Assets and Liabilities

+Assets are items of value owned by an individual, while liabilities are debts or financial obligations owed to others.

+**Example:** This course teaches you how to categorize your possessions and debts to calculate your net worth and track financial progress.

+#### ATM Usage

+The practice of using automated teller machines to perform banking transactions such as cash withdrawals, deposits, and balance inquiries.

+**Example:** You'll learn strategies in this class to minimize ATM fees by using in-network machines and understanding daily withdrawal limits.

+#### Auto Insurance

+Coverage that protects against financial loss from vehicle accidents, theft, or damage, required by law in most states.

+**Example:** This course helps you understand the different components of auto insurance and how to select appropriate coverage levels for your situation.

+#### Auto Loans

+Secured loans used to finance vehicle purchases, with the vehicle serving as collateral for the debt.

+**Example:** In this class, you'll calculate total auto loan costs including interest and compare financing options from dealers, banks, and credit unions.

 #### 529 Plans